machikoyasuda/octopress/source/_posts/2013-07-25-greatest-hits-in-quotes.markdown

 comments: true
 categories: quote
 ---
+A collection of quotes I've heard lately and I have now have been playing in my mind, on endless repeat:

 > "Be resilient to failure.
 It's like wearing a bulletproof vest."
 > "Shit is easier.
 I make it myself."